robertfmurdock/robertfmurdock.github.io/_drafts/2019-02-26-Descent-Into-The-Microverse.md

 Now, this you can probably guess how it works broadly - it receives the result as a parameter, and then you can do assertions on it!
 But there's a little bit more going on here.
 The closure passed to verify is of type "C.(R)->R2".
 Because this closure *also* has access to C, this closure can see the setup object, and access its values (for example, the value "expected").

 So that's the broad structure.
 I glossed over how the functions all are using trailing closures, and how the exercise and verify functions are both "infix" which allows us to call them using a space rather then a dot (although if you prefer a dot, that'll work too).
+But they are!

+### Multi-platform quirks

+Most of the effort around Kotlin multi-platform programming in January was focused on "getting Kotlin Javascript to work".
+If you want to learn more precise details about the techniques I ended up using, I recommend reading the Coupling source.
+That said, big lessons:

+- Kotlin produces a nice unified JS file of every project module (and another one for test code).
+Knowing what this module will be named is very important when folding it into a webpack build.
+- The kotlin multi-platform gradle plugin doesn't do a great job (or any job) of providing the javascript from a referenced library to a project.
+That is to say, if I make project A depend on project B, the plugins don't do any work to make the artifacts of project B available to A. I ended up writing a custom plugin that helps with that based on some code in the official kotlin frontend plugin, but its not correctly cache busting yet... which means things work, but occasionally I still have to force a manual clean so things get updated correctly.
+It was a lot of work and learning, but now I can have kotlin multi-platform libraries that can be consumed by my kotlin javascript targets.